Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 {: .output}

-This read is longer than the Illumina reads we looked at earlier.
+This read is 320 bp, longer than the Illumina reads we looked at earlier.
 The length of a raw read from Nanopore sequencing varies depends on the length of the length of the DNA strand being sequenced.

 Line 4 shows us the quality score of this read.